dannywieser/bear-markdown-api/README.md

 }
 ```

+### `GET /api/notes/random`

+Retrieve a single random note.

+The text for the note is returned as plain text, and also as a set of tokens parsed via [Marked](https://marked.js.org/).

 ## Issues?
 Ideas for Improvement?

 I'd love to hear your feedback and ideas for features - feel free to [open an issue.](https://github.com/dannywieser/bear-markdown-api/issues)